DanerSound/LearningVim/README.md

 * `h/j/k/l` - in order move left/down/up/right
 * `w` - move to the start of the next word
 * `e` - move to the end of the next word
+* `b` - move to the previous word
 * `$` - move to the end of the line
 * `0` - move to the start of the line
+* `W or Shift+w` - move to the start of the next word ignoring the special characters like parenthesis or commas.
+* `E or Shift+e` - move to the end of the next word ignoring the special characters like parenthesis or commas.
+* `B or Shift+b` - move to the previous word ignoring the special characters like parenthesis or commas.
+* `f<character>` - is the forward motion to the first character specified.
+* `F<character> or Shift+f<character>` - is the backward motion to the first character specified.
+* `t<character>` - move forward until the first character specified.
+* `T<character> or Shift+t<character>` - move backward until the first character specified.
 There are several ways to repeats a motion:
 * hold the motion key
 ```